The Diocesan Synod

 Dates for upcoming Diocesan Synods are:

-A full list of membership of the Diocesan Synod can be obtained from the Assistant Secretary (see contact details at the bottom of the page).
+A full list of membership of the Diocesan Synod can be obtained from the Assistant Secretary (and here).

-The Venerable Dr Rosemarie Mallett (Chair of the House of Clergy)
+The Revd Capt Nicholas Lebey CA (Chair of the House of Clergy)

 Secretary: